top of page

 • The power market has been tight since 2015; and phasing out nuclear can potentially lead to resource adequacy issue.

-• Taipower will continue to dominate the electricity market even though market liberalization is being slowly rolled out since 2017
+• Taipower will continue to dominate the electricity market even though market liberalization has been slowly rolled out since 2017

 • Economic dispatch is used in Taiwan; so there is almost no renewable curtailment up to now

-• Renewable energy is subsidized, funded via a surcharge on non-RE power sale.
+• Commercial framework of RE investment is via feed-in-tariff or via auction schemes, funded via a surcharge on non-RE power sale.

 • Investment Opportunities are plenty and diverse in Taiwan, as it shifts its fuel mix towards RE, BESS and gas